 The second is that NBA betting numbers stayed constant during March.

-In order to calculate the portion of basketball volume to attribute to tournament time I used the 3-month January-March summary win amount (roughly $50,000,000).
-I compared that with the individual month of March’s win amount of $28,000,000.
+In order to calculate the portion of basketball volume to attribute to tournament time I used the 3-month January-March summary win amount (roughly $83 million).
+I compared that with the individual month of March’s win amount of around $41 million.

 Here’s a look at the yearly numbers dating back to 2004.
 Keep in mind this isn’t just the games featuring the field of 68.
 This also includes money bet during conference tournament games and other postseason tournaments.

 |SEGMENT||AMT WAGERED||BOOK W/L||RETURN|

 The amount of legal action taken at sportsbooks during the tournament has ranged from $120-$458 million.

 For comparison, there was roughly $179 million in Super Bowl bets this past year.

 Keep in mind the Super Bowl is one event, while the college basketball tournament takes into account every game played for the entire month.